"The Great Gatsby" Turns 100: A Look Back at an American Classic

 Event Details

 One hundred years after its publication, F. Scott Fitzgerald's, The Great Gatsby, remains more popular than ever, selling thousands of copies a years and inspiring movies, musicals, translations, graphic novels, and even video games.
-Set on Long Island during the Roarding Twenties, Gatsby has had a fascinating history, at one point almost forgotten by the literary world, today considered (by many) our greatest American novel.
-We will take a closer lok at the novel's origins, its early struggles and later successes, and its ongoing appeal in our time.
+Set on Long Island during the Roaring Twenties, Gatsby has had a fascinating history, at one point almost forgotten by the literary world, today considered (by many) our greatest American novel.
+We will take a closer look at the novel's origins, its early struggles and later successes, and its ongoing appeal in our time.
 Presentation by professor, Richard Conway.